laurentj/slimerjs/README.md

 # Launching SlimerJS

-Open a terminal and go to the src/ directory of SlimerJS.
+Open a terminal and go to the directory of SlimerJS (src/ if you downloaded the source code).
 Then launch:

 ```
     ./slimerjs myscript.js